Kinzua Bridge State Park is home to what was once the longest and tallest railway bridge in the entire world – The Kinzua Viaduct.

 The Salisbury Viaduct, built in 1912, is another Pennsylvania railroad bridge turned turned tourist attraction.

 This 1,908 foot-long bridge is now part of the Great Allegheny Passage as it passes through Somerset County.

 The Tunkhannock Viaduct is the largest concrete railroad bridge in the world, towering 240 feet above Tunkhannock Creek and the borough of Nicholson in Wyoming County, PA.

 The Horseshoe Curve near Altoona is yet another piece of railroading history right here in Pennsylvania.

-Unlike either the Kinzua Viaduct or the Salisbury Viaduct, the Horseshoe Curve is still very much in use by trains today, and is a must-see for fans of all things railroading!
+Unlike either the Kinzua Viaduct or the Salisbury Viaduct, the Horseshoe Curve is still very much in use by trains today, and is a must-see for railfans!